 Recruitment Status : Completed

 First Posted : December 19, 2012

 |Intervention Model:||Single Group Assignment|

 |Official Title:||A Phase 2 Study of SGI-110 in the Treatment of Advanced Hepatocellular Carcinoma (HCC) Subjects Who Failed Prior Treatment With Sorafenib|

 |Study Start Date :||December 2012|

-|Estimated Study Completion Date :||February 2015|
+|Actual Study Completion Date :||September 2015|

 SGI-110 administered subcutaneously daily on Days 1 - 5 every 28 days